junochen1114/junochen1114.github.io/_projects/Research_Project_1.md

 Reachability analysis is crucial in understanding and predicting the behavior of these complex systems, which has broad applications in fields like autonomous vehicles and robotics.
 Traditional methods often face challenges in handling the non-linear and high-dimensional nature of neural network-controlled systems.
 Our project introduces a novel data-driven approach that leverages the power of Input-Convex Neural Networks (ICNNs) for fast convex hull approximation.
-This method stands out by offering a more scalable and adaptable solution compared to conventional techniques, which are often limited by computational constraints and lack of flexibility.
+This method stands out as it offers a more scalable and adaptable solution compared to conventional techniques, the latter often being limited by computational constraints and lack of flexibility.

 Our current contributions include: